bodacious-me/REST-NETJS-MONGO-API/README.md

 $ npm run test:cov
 ```

+## Docker Up
+# Run this command to start the mongodb and server app on 2 containers on the same network
+# docker-compose up --build

 ## Deployment

 When you're ready to deploy your NestJS application to production, there are some key steps you can take to ensure it runs as efficiently as possible.
 Check out the [deployment documentation](https://docs.nestjs.com/deployment) for more information.